Factorizations of finite groups: Groups without k -factorizations

-It is easy to see that $P$ is a normal subgroup of $G(q)$ and $P$ is an elementary abelian $p$-group.
-Observe that any two non-trivial elements of $P$ are conjugate in $G$.
-Indeed, if $u,v\in GF(q)$, $uv\neq0$ and $a=v/u$ then
+It is easy to see that $P$ is a normal subgroup of $G(q)$ and an elementary abelian $p$-group.
+Observe that any two nontrivial elements of $P$ are conjugate in $G(q)$.
+Indeed, if $u,v\in \mathbb{F}_q$ are nonzero and $a=v/u$, then